-Christchurch and its surrounding areas are best explored on a self-drive road trip.
-To help you hit the ground running and assist you in maximising your enjoyment in this wonderful city, all you need to keep in mind are these simple driving tips.
-Looking to rent an economy car or a luxury vehicle?
-VroomVroomVroom can help you find the best deals.
+Christchurch and its surrounding areas are best explored on a road trip.
+To help you hit the ground running and assist you in getting the most out of this wonderful city, let us help you compare prices on rental cars in the area.

 Hanmer Springs: Whether you are looking for a relaxing holiday or one filled with adventure, the alpine village of Hanmer Springs has the activities you need.

-Akaroa: Only 1.5 hours' drive from Christchurch, enjoy the picturesque outer bays and immerse yourself in the beauty of Akaroa and the wider south island.
+Akaroa: Only a 1.5-hour drive from Christchurch, enjoy the picturesque outer bays and immerse yourself in the beauty of Akaroa and the wider South Island.